IulianJigau/Internship-Assignment-Anagram-Finder/Design-Decisions.md

 ### Key Adjustments

-- The initial capacity of the `HashMap` is set based on the total number of words, assuming that roughly **25%** of the words will form part of an anagram group.
-- This estimate helps avoid costly internal resizing operations.
+The initial capacity of the `HashMap` is set based on the total number of words.
+Assuming that roughly **25%** of the words will form part of an anagram group this change would set the bucket-to-entries ratio to approximately **4:3** which is recommended to maintain the balance between **memory usage** and **lookup performance**.
+This estimate helps avoid costly internal resizing operations.
-- A bucket-to-entries ratio of approximately **4:3** is maintained to balance **memory usage** and **lookup performance**.

 ### Observed Impact

-This fine-tuning led to a measurable improvement in both **speed** and **memory efficiency**, surpassing the earlier implementation that did not use word counting for pre-sizing the map.
+This fine-tuning led to a measurable improvement in both **speed** and **memory efficiency**, surpassing the earlier implementation that did not do any word counting.

 ## Future Scalability Considerations